 Surgery Partners, Inc. Announces Third Quarter 2022 Earnings Release Date and Conference Call Details

-BRENTWOOD, Tenn., Oct.
-10, 2022 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. SGRY ("Surgery Partners" or the "Company"), a leading short-stay surgical facility owner and operator, announced the Company will release its third quarter 2022 results before the market opens on Tuesday, November 8, 2022, to be followed by a conference call at 8:30 a.m.
+/EIN News/ -- BRENTWOOD, Tenn., Oct.
+10, 2022 (GLOBE NEWSWIRE) -- Surgery Partners, Inc. (NASDAQ:SGRY) ("Surgery Partners" or the "Company"), a leading short-stay surgical facility owner and operator, announced the Company will release its third quarter 2022 results before the market opens on Tuesday, November 8, 2022, to be followed by a conference call at 8:30 a.m.
 (Eastern Time)

 You can join the call as follows: